dotkernel/api-documentation/docs/book/v6/tutorials/create-book-module.md

 That's it.
 The module is now registered.

-We need to configure access to the newly created endpoints, add `books::list-books`, `book::view-book` and `book::create-book` to the authorization rbac array, under the `UserRole::ROLE_GUEST` key.
+We need to configure access to the newly created endpoints.
+Open `config/autoload/authorization.global.php` and append the below route names to the `UserRoleEnum::Guest->value` key:

+- `books::list-books`
+- `book::view-book`
+- `book::create-book`

 > Make sure you read and understand the rbac [documentation](https://docs.dotkernel.org/dot-rbac-guard/v4/configuration/).

 ## Migrations